nandac/letterloom/tests/test-invalid-to-contact/test.typ

       (
         name: "Sir Austin Dimbleby"
       )
-    ),
-    enclosures: (
-      encl-list: calc.ceil(3.14)
-    ),
+    )
   )),
-  "panicked with: \"enclosure '4' must be a string or content block.\"" )
+  "panicked with: \"to name is empty.\""
+)

 #assert.eq(
   catch(() => letterloom(
-    none,
+    none, // value for doc
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \